 The expansive Morikami Gardens will undoubtedly plant seeds of tranquility and peace within you.
 This post is about the highlights of the gardens I discovered.
 The sheer beauty of some designs in the gardens took my breath away while others, in its startling rawness captivated my soul.

 Make a Wish.

 A Shishi Odoshi is a water fountain typically made of bamboo.
-The purpose of the fountain is to startle animals that graze on plants in the garden by making a making a clatter sound.
+The purpose of the fountain is to startle animals that graze on plants in the garden by making a clatter sound.
 The fountain is a see-saw balance if you will; water trickles into the upper end of the tube shifting its center of gravity, causing the tube to tilt and pour out the water which then allows the heavier end of the tube to fall back against the rock, making a clatter sound.
 Funny how anytime people see a water fountain they are compelled to make a wish and throw random change into the water.
 I was no different, re-enacting the title of the classic 1954 film, Three Coins in the Fountain; the only thing missing, Dean Martin serenading my wish moment.

 A Funny Thing Happened on the Way to the Forum.

 Magnificent Morikami archway.
 It was in this [Cattley Guava] garden archway and in the bamboo grove that something so esoteric happened that I cannot find the words to explain it, and certainly not for the lack of trying.
 In a very inexplicable way….a funny thing happened in them thar gardens.

 Not crystal clear pristine waters by any stretch of the imagination but awesome in its most primitive state.